 No estimates have been made for the number of minke whales in the entire North Pacific.
 However, some information is now available on the numbers of minke whales in the Bering Sea.
-A visual survey for cetaceans was conducted in the central Bering Sea in July-August 1999 in cooperation with research on commercial fisheries (Moore et al., 2000).
-The survey included 6,043 kilometers of tracklines, most of which were west of St. Matthew Island, north of the 200m bathymetric contour, and south of the U.S./Russia Convention Line.
-Results of this cetacean survey provide an estimated abundance of 936 minke whales (95% CI 473-1,852; CV = 0.35) in the central Bering Sea during the summer.
-This estimate cannot be used as an estimate of the entire Alaska stock of minke whales because only a portion of the stock's range was surveyed.
+A visual survey for cetaceans was conducted in the central-eastern Bering Sea in July-August 1999, and in the southeastern Bering Sea in 2000, in cooperation with research on commercial fisheries (Moore et al., 2000; Moore et al. 2002; see Fig. 35 for locations of survey areas).
+The survey included 1,761 km and 2,194 km of effort in 1999 and 2000, respectively.
+Results of the surveys in 1999 and 2000 provide provisional abundance estimates of 810 (CV = 0.36) and 1,003 (CV = 0.26) minke whales in the central-eastern and southeastern Bering Sea, respectively (Moore et al. in press).
+These estimates are considered provisional because they have not been corrected for animals missed on the trackline, animals submerged when the ship passed, or responsive movement.
+These estimates cannot be used as an estimate of the entire Alaska stock of minke whales because only a portion of the stock's range was surveyed.